 - The piriformis muscle stretches.
 Lie on your back with your knees bent and your heels on the ground.
 Place one leg over the other, resting the ankle on the bent knee, and pull the bottom knee toward the chest until you feel a stretch in the buttock.
 Alternatively, lying on the floor, cross one leg over the other and pull it forward over the knee, keeping the other leg flat.

-These are representative examples of commonly prescribe types of stretches.
-The majority of stretches can be modified to fit the individual’s level of flexibility and pain, and can be made easier by using a wall, door jamb, or chair for added stability.
+These are representative examples of commonly prescribed types of stretches.
+The majority of stretches can be modified to fit the individual’s level of flexibility and pain and can be made easier by using a wall, door jamb, or chair for added stability.
 But take note that if you’ve done these steps correctly, it can surely help heal your lower back pain fast.

 Physiotherapy for Lower Back Pain